 The home to Canada’s first legal moonshine.
 Pick up some vodka, gin, or rum to sample.

-- Island Traditions Store: Home of the Basket Weavers
+- Go shopping at Island Traditions Store: Home of the Basket Weavers

 - DEEP ROOTS DISTILLERY

 Visit this family-owned distillery located in Warren Grove for a sample of their traditional PEI moonshine, which is made using a blend of fermented apples and pears.